andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

 const responseTime = Date.now() - startTime;

 // Record our metric
-metrics.putDimensions({ Service: 'CreditReferenceGateway' });
+metrics.putDimensions({ Service: "CreditReferenceGateway" });
-metrics.putMetric('ResponseTime', responseTime, Unit.Milliseconds);
+metrics.putMetric("ResponseTime", responseTime, Unit.Milliseconds);
-metrics.setProperty('ResponseStatus', response.Status);
 ```

-You can see here that metrics are made up of three types of values, that is dimensions, metrics, and properties.
+You can see here that, at their most basic usage, metrics are made up of two types of values, that is dimensions and metrics.
 Knowledge of what these types are are a key to getting the results you want and avoiding unintended costs.

-## Dimensions, Metrics, and Properties
+## Dimensions and metrics

 A metric is a measurable quantity, that is it has to be expressed by a numerical value.
 For example, a duration, a count, a percentage, or a rate.

 Dimensions are what the metric is recorded for.
 In our example, we are recording the response time for a credit reference gateway.
 So we have used a dimension we have named `Service` with a value `CreditReferenceGateway`.
 We can specify multiple dimensions, but this has a cost.